 This website summarises findings from high quality research studies into genetic syndromes and have added Ks to their list.
-Created by the Cerebra Centre for Neurodevelopmental Disorders to reduce the amount of time it takes research findings to reach parents, carers and professionals – the people who need the information the most.
+Created by the Cerebra Centre for Neurodevelopmental Disorder and Aston University to reduce the amount of time it takes research findings to reach parents, carers and professionals – the people who need the information the most.

 This website has been set up by a Brazilian family who wanted to help provide support for Kleefstra syndrome for families located in Brazil and portugal and for others who speak portuguese as their first language.